seed-labs/seed-emulator/examples/04-dns-misc.md

 ebgp.addRsPeer(100, 153)
 ```

 The `Ebgp::addRsPeer` call takes two parameters; the first is an internet exchange ID, and the second is ASN.
 It will configure peering between the given ASN and the given exchange's route server (i.e., setup Multi-Lateral Peering Agreement (MPLA)).

 Peering can alternatively be configured with `Ebgp::addPrivatePeering`. `addPrivatePeering` method takes four parameters: internet exchange ID, first participant ASN, second participant ASN, and the peer relationship. `addPrivatePeering` will setup peering between first and second ASN.

-The peering relationship can be either `PeerRelationship.Provider` or `PeerRelationship.Peer`.
-The former will configure the session as a transit session; the first ASN will be the transit provider, the second ASN, and the second ASN will be the transit customer of the first ASN.
-Transit providers will export all tables to the customer, and transit customer will only export their own table and their customer's table to the provider.
-For the `Peer` relationship, both sides will only send their own prefix and their customer's prefix.
+The peering relationship can be one of the followings:

+- `PeerRelationship.Provider`: The first ASN is considered as the upstream provider of the second ASN.
+The first ASN will export all routes to the second ASN, and the second ASN will only export its customers' and its own prefixes to the first ASN.
+- `PeerRelationship.Peer`: The two ASNs are considered as peers.
+Both sides will only export their customers and their own prefixes.
+- `PeerRelationship.Unfiltered`: Make both sides export all routes to each other.

 Note that the session with RS (`addRsPeer`) will always be `Peer` relationship.

 The eBGP layer setup peering by looking for the router node of the given autonomous system from within the internet exchange network.
 So as long as there is a router of that AS in the exchange network (i.e., joined the IX with `as15X_router.joinNetworkByName('ix100')`), the eBGP layer should be able to setup peeing just fine.